treeverse/lakeFS/docs/metastore_tool.md

 ```

 ### Copy partition
-Copy supports copying only a single partition.
+Copying a single partition is also supported.
 we could specify the partition using the partition flag.

 Example: